rocky-linux/documentation/docs/guides/contribute/mkdocs_lsyncd.md

 vi /etc/lsyncd.conf
 ```

-and then place this content in that file and save it.
+And then place this content in that file and save it.
 Be sure to replace "youruser" with your actual user, and the IP address with your own container IP:

 ```
 settings {